 "The first night of many I'm sure.
 If you'll allow me to carry on seeing you, I'll be the happiest man on Earth."
-He kissed me for a moment and then smiled as if delighted with my response.
+He kissed her for a moment and then smiled as if delighted with her response.
 "I knew right away when I got into the car this afternoon that there was something special about you.
 You're a wonderful girl, Jane.
 I could love you, I could love you very dearly if only you would allow me to."
 He gave a large sigh.
 "Do we forget the drinks for now then?"

 "Keep the noise down in there, Malcolm, old boy, or everyone will be wanting a go."

 Malcolm laughed as he looked at the worried look on Jane’s face.
 "Don't worry, we'll just have to be a little quieter."
 He kissed her and kissed her again, and then on the third kiss the statue had gone and her passion returned.

 Three weeks and many nights of passion later, Jane met Malcolm in Lincoln on Saturday afternoon for a surprise he said he had for her.
 She saw him approaching and rushed to his arms, eager to learn just what the surprise was.
 He kissed her and then linked her arm as he walked off with her towards a row of high-class shops.

 “Where are we going?”
 She asked excitedly, a huge grin beaming from her face.

 “The dress hire shop.
 We’ll hire the best gown and most expensive jewellery we can.
 I want to escort the smartest, best-looking lady at the ball.”